SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 This is a side effect of removing a YT premium ad.
 Currently there is no known permanent solution.

 You can press the back buttom / use back gesture to close it temporarily.
 It should not come back too quickly

+## 3.28 Low contrast in player / does not lower brightness when controls are visible

+Repatch without the `hide player overlay` patch.
+This requires a repatch, you cannot fix it in settings.